And why I don’t share my formulas.

 And none of this includes the production of these products once sold.

 So there you have it, this is what it takes to bring a quality product to market.
 My estimates come out to 800 hours not including marketing or ongoing product production, just the development from concept to store shelf.
 I say estimates because different products take more or less time, depending on type of ingredients, what the final goal is, and some information we don’t have to research as much, such as what type of oils we prefer to use in our lotions.
 But as you can imagine, at about five months of full time work, only one product is developed.
 Maybe I’m wrong, but that’s a lot of work to just give away, and that’s why I don’t.
-I think many people may not realize the amount of time, work, and money that we invest in developing new products.
+I think many people may not realize the amount of time, work, and money that we invest in developing new products that are both safe and effective – a rarity these days.
 This of course doesn’t include the financial cost and time put in to our college educations in order for us to have greater knowledge, skills, and abilities to do the research needed to bring real, high quality products to market.

 And yes, there are manufacturers out there that will provide your formulas for you; they even offer standard basic recipes to start.
 But in all reality, that is exactly what we at Nature’s Complement are trying to avoid.
 Those standard recipes are usually based on synthetic chemicals, emulsifiers, thickening agents, fragrances, and preservatives that merely replicate a formula that looks, feels, and “functions” like all the other products at the store, and usually suffer from all of the same health concerns that we are trying to avoid with our safe, all natural products.